opendatasoft/ods-documentation/source/customizing_look_and_feel/01_branding_portal/branding.rst

 .. image:: images/branding_portal-name.png

-The portal name is used throughout the platform.
+The portal name is used throughout the platform (login page, domain configurations, etc.) as well as in domain-related notifications sent by email.
 By default, the portal name is the domain identifier (i.e. the name written in the URL of the portal).

+.. admonition:: Note
+   :class: note

+   Opendatasoft domain URLs can be customized using aliases (see :doc:`Customizing domain URL </configuring_domain/06_customizing_domain_url/custom_urls>` for more information).

 To choose a new portal name: